 - These questions do not impose any answers on the person either.
 In other words, these questions do not prompt the user to give a pre-determined answer.
 Once again, they allow the person to express themselves fully.

 How to Get the Most of User Experience Surveys: UX Survey Best Practices

 To close off this guide, let me offer you some pointers to make your next user experience survey a success.
-All the advice below comes from my personal experience – from planning and building Refiner, a dedicated survey software tool for SaaS, and from researching our users’ behavior to continuously improve our UX.
+All the advice below comes from my personal experience – from planning and building Refiner, a dedicated survey software tool, and from researching our users’ behavior to continuously improve our UX.

 So, without any further ado, here’s what I recommend you pay attention to when creating UX surveys: